cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 ## What About Meaning?

 Thus far, we have matched text, searched for markers, and retrieved sophisticated values out of the regulation.
-I can understand why this might feel like a bit of a let down - the parse isn't doing any magic.
+I can understand why this might feel like a bit of a let down - the parser isn't doing any magic.
 It doesn't know what sentences mean; it simply knows how to find and retrieve specific *kinds* of substrings.
-While I might argue that this is a foundation of understanding, let's do something fun instead.
+While we could argue that this is a foundation of understanding, let's do something fun instead.

-The problem we face is to determine what has changed when a regulation is modified via a notice.
+The problem we face is that we must determine what has changed when a regulation is modified.
+Modifications don't result in new versions of the regulaton from the Government Printing Office (which only publishes entire regulations once a year.)
+Instead, we must look at the "notice" that modifies the regulation (effectively a diff).
 Unfortunately, the pin-point accuracy that we need appears only in English phrases like
 ```
 4. Section 1005.32 is amended by revising paragraphs (b)(2)(ii) and (c)(3), adding paragraph (b)(3), revising paragraph (c)(4) and removing paragraph (c)(5) to read as follows
 ```